fastify/fast-json-stringify/README.md

 *additionalProperties* will work only for the properties that are not explicitly listed in the *properties* and *patternProperties* objects.

 If *additionalProperties* is not present or is set to `false`, every property that is not explicitly listed in the *properties* and *patternProperties* objects,will be ignored, as described in <a href="#missingFields">Missing fields</a>.
-If *additionalProperties* is set to `true`, it will be used by `fast-safe-stringify` to stringify the additional properties.
+If *additionalProperties* is set to `true`, it will be used by `JSON.stringify` to stringify the additional properties.
 If you want to achieve maximum performance, we strongly encourage you to use a fixed schema where possible.
 Example:
 ```javascript
 const stringify = fastJson({